 The governing board acts in a transparent manner.

-Governance documents are available to the public when required by state or federal law.
+Governance documents are available to the public when required by state or federal law

-Minutes are an accurate reflection of board activity and decisions.
+Minutes are an accurate reflection of board activity and decisions

-All board meetings are accessible to people with disabilities.
+All board meetings are accessible to people with disabilities, including linguistic accessibility where necessary

-The governing board provides fiscal oversight and accountability, and ensures the use of sound financial practices.
+The governing board provides fiscal oversight and accountability, ensures the use of sound financial practices, and:

-It ensures the allocation of financial resources is based on a formal budget and is consistent with program mission, values, and priorities.
+Ensures that the allocation of financial resources is based on a formal budget and is consistent with program mission, values, and priorities

+Retains external independent auditors, commissions an annual OMB A-133 audit (Single Audit), and carefully reviews the audit findings

-It ensures the P&A uses Generally Accepted Accounting Principles (GAAP) in all appropriate accounting and financial reporting.
-It ensures the P&A follows federal guidelines required by each funding agency.
+Ensures the P&A uses Generally Accepted Accounting Principles (GAAP) in all appropriate accounting and financial reporting and follows regulations and guidelines required by each funding agency (see fiscal section for definitions and additional information).

-It ensures the P&A follows all applicable OMB Circulars.

-It retains external independent auditors, commissions an annual OMB A-133 audit, and carefully reviews the audit findings.

-The governing board adopts the annual priorities and participates in organizational planning and priority setting with the help of stakeholders and public input that reflects the needs of individuals with disabilities across the state and ensures client direction.
+The governing board adopts the annual priorities and participates in organizational planning and priority setting with the help of stakeholders and public input that reflects the needs of diverse individuals with disabilities across the state, and ensures client direction.
+The board:

-It obtains significant public input and advisory council recommendations in setting priorities.
+Obtains significant public input and advisory council recommendations in setting priorities

+Develops the PAIMI priorities jointly with the PAIMI Advisory Council

-It actively seeks input to identify the needs of the disability community including unserved and underserved communities.
+Actively seeks input to identify the needs of the disability community, with a focus on unserved and underserved communities

-It ensures that program development and goal setting reflects the input of those in need of services.
+Ensures that program development and goal setting reflects the input of those with the greatest need for services

-It adopts the annual goals and priorities for the system.
-Goals and priorities are accompanied by quantifiable performance measures associated with the outcomes.
+Adopts the annual goals and priorities for the system with quantifiable performance measures associated with the outcomes.
+Intentional planning partnerships with authentic stakeholder communities are evident throughout P&A activity

+The governing board members contribute meaningfully to advance the mission of the P&A, including a commitment of time and financial resources within their individual means.

 PAIMI Advisory Council

-The following standards shall apply to PAIMI Advisory Council:
+Every P&A shall maintain a PAIMI Advisory Council that meets the following Standards:

 The Advisory Council membership meets the diverse membership requirements of the PAIMI Act.

-Council members include attorneys; mental health professionals; individuals from the public who are knowledgeable about mental illness and the advocacy needs of persons with mental illness and have demonstrated a substantial commitment to improving mental health services; a provider of mental health services; individuals who have received or are receiving mental health services, and family members of such individuals.
+Council members include attorneys; mental health professionals; individuals from the public who are knowledgeable about mental illness and the advocacy needs of persons with mental illness, and have demonstrated a substantial commitment to improving mental health services; a provider of mental health services; individuals who have received or are receiving mental health services, and family members of such individuals.

-At least 60% of the membership of the Council is comprised of individuals who have received or are receiving mental health services or who are family members of such individuals.
-At least one family member shall be a primary caregiver for an individual who is currently a minor child or youth who is receiving or has received mental health services.
+At least 60% of the membership of the Council is comprised of individuals who have received or are receiving mental health services, or who are family members of such individuals.
+At least one family member shall be a primary caregiver for a minor child or youth who is receiving or has received mental health services.

 Membership reflects the racial, ethnic and geographic composition of the state.

-The Chair of the Council is an individual who has received or is receiving mental health services or who is a family member of such an individual.
+The Council Chairperson is an individual who has received or is receiving mental health services, or a family member of such individual.

 The Advisory Council advises the P&A on priorities to be carried out in protecting and advocating the rights of people with mental illness.

-The Council develops its recommendations for PAIMI priorities for the Governing Board.
+The Council develops its recommendations for PAIMI priorities for and with the Governing Board.

 The Council works jointly with the Governing Board to develop P&A priorities.

-The P&A provides the Council with its goals, priorities, advocacy activities, and budgets.
+The P&A shares its goals, priorities, advocacy activities, and budgets with the Council.

 The Council has a mechanism to gather information and feedback from individuals with mental illness.

-The Council submits a report of Council activities with the P&A’s annual Program Performance Report.
+The Council submits an Advisory Council Report on its activities with the P&A’s annual Program Performance Report.

-If the P&A is a non-profit organization, the Chairperson of the Advisory Council serves as a member on the governing board.
+If the P&A is a non-profit organization, the Chairperson of the Advisory Council serves as a voting member of the governing board.